go-go-golems/oak/README.md

 Today I want to:

-- run queries against a file to understand how queries work
+- [x] run queries against a file to understand how queries work

-- figure out how to filter query results to only return interesting
+- [] figure out how to filter query results to only return interesting
-  - that's calleld tree-sitter query predicates
+  - that's called tree-sitter query predicates

-- query against a terraform
+- [x] query against a terraform
-- list supported languages
+- [] list supported languages
 - turn an input query into a full command
+- turn OakCommand into a glazed.Command